stfc/cloud-docs/source/Reference/JupyterHubService.rst

 .. warning::

-    This is not currently backed up and may be reset during testing.
+    This is not currently backed up and can be lost on service updates/upgrades or unplanned cluster outage.
 Please keep a copy of any important data locally.

 All instances come with a 1GB data store, which is carried between all types.
+This should be viewed as a working scratch space rather than somewhere to store data long-term.

 Lifetime
 ========